Core User Communication APIs to Create the Best Possible End-user Experience

 Core User Communication APIs

 It is mandatory to formulate a smooth communications strategy during the app development phase.
 If not, it will give some hiccups to end-users.
 That is why developers and engineers need to manage messaging to end unnecessary bottlenecks that badly affect engineering time.
 End users expect to get regular updates frequently about the product or service they are availing.
 You can serve your customers in the marketplace only with communication APIs.
-Communications APIs are vital for app functionality and response to user actions.
+Communication APIs are vital for app functionality and response to user actions.
 Primarily, there are three types of communication APIs:

 • App-to-user APIs (like push notifications)